 Generally speaking, any score that dips below 70 points is considered to be below average.
 Unfortunately, those with scores below 70 often have some form of mental or cognitive impairment.

-Will A High IQ Make Me More Successful?
+Will a High IQ Make You More Successful?

-Ever heard the saying: to be fair, you have to have a high IQ to be successful?
+Ever heard the saying: to have a high IQ to be successful?
 Some use it in terms of grasping certain concepts or learning new skills.

 But is a high IQ really necessary to be successful?